bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_contracts.md

 deniability.

-Now when Bob or Charlie try to track Alice's transactions through the block chain, they'll also see transactions made by Nemo and Neminem.
+Now when Bob or Charlie try to track Alice's transactions through the blockchain, they'll also see transactions made by Nemo and Neminem.
 If Alice does a few more CoinJoins, Bob and Charlie might have to guess which transactions made by dozens or hundreds of people were actually made by Alice.

-The complete history of Alice's satoshis is still in the block chain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
-But against anyone casually browsing block chain history, Alice gains plausible deniability.
+The complete history of Alice's satoshis is still in the blockchain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
+But against anyone casually browsing blockchain history, Alice gains plausible deniability.

 The CoinJoin technique described above costs the participants a small amount of satoshis to pay the transaction fee.
 An alternative